-Use the example structure to write your own 3 pages of portfolio evidence of the work you have produced from responding to your stimulus above to your creative outcome.
-Also include a brief evaluation of your work.
+Use the example structure to write your own 2 pages of portfolio evidence of the work you have produced from responding to your stimulus above to your creative outcome. (first 2 pages of the document)

 Bring this work to your first lesson!